-If you get to Seneca early enough on Thursday, you must check out Jazz on the Alley, held from 6:30-9 p.m. every Thursday on Ram Cat Alley (the main shopping and dining drag).
-For dinner, check out The Spot on the Alley, a laid-back restaurant offering pub fare and nightly entertainment, just minutes from the Lowry Inn.
+If you get to Seneca early enough on Thursday, you must check out Jazz on the Alley, held from 6:30-9 p.m. every Thursday from April through Octobeo on the main shopping and dining drag called Ram Cat Alley.
+For dinner, check out The Spot on the Alley, a laid-back restaurant offering pub fare and nightly entertainment.

-Start your Friday with breakfast at the inn and get to the business of shopping with Arts off the Alley, an artist co-op offering unique works from local artists working in a wide range of media.
-When you turn the corner onto Ram Cat Alley, you will see a half-dozen shops, including Sensibly Chic, a florist shop with lots of knick-knacks, and the Red Door, filled with unique gifts and decorations.
+Start your Friday with breakfast at the inn and get to the business of shopping on Ram Cat Alley, featuring a half-dozen shops, including The Red Door on Ram Cat Alley, filled with unique gifts and decorations, and Green Springs, specializing in American-made products.
 But the prize is M. Tannery & Sons, a huge store of antiques and oddities.
 You will find loads of furniture, china, housewares and things that are just plain odd.
 You can literally spend hours here.

 After lunch, check out some fantastic antiques in their natural setting at the Lunney House Museum.
 The house is on the National Register of Historic Places and was the home of Dr. W.J. and Lilian Mason Lunney.
-Museum director John Martin is a fantastic guide through his painstaking renovations of the Queen Anne-style bungalow and the story of the family who lived there.
+Painstakingly renovated, the Queen Anne-style bungalow tells the story of the family who lived there.

-If you have had enough shopping, now would be the time to see the area's great outdoors at the Saluda River Yacht Club.
-You can go tubing or kayaking on the river with a free ride to the input area and a snack bar at the takeout area.
+If you have had enough shopping, now would be the time to experience the area's natural attractions.
+Go tubing on the Upper Saluda with Saluda Outdoor River Company.
+Trips on a section of the river near downtown Greenville generally take a couple of hours.
 If that's too much activity for you, simply enjoy some time outdoors and take in river views.

-Either way, I recommend returning to your inn afterward and refreshing for dinner at Lighthouse Keowee Restaurant, with a healthy offering of seafood dishes as well as beef and a few unique touches (for example, Korean beef riblets for an appetizer).
+Either way, I recommend returning to your inn afterward and refreshing for dinner at the Lighthouse restaurant on Lake Keowee, where you'll enjoy a healthy offering of seafood dishes and beef wit few unique touches (for example, Korean beef riblets for an appetizer).
 Reservations are recommended.

 If you're not wiped out by Sunday, you have one more small town to visit.
 Walhalla, which translates to garden of the gods, was founded by German immigrants in the 1850s.
 I would recommend breakfast at the inn, because there are few locally owned places open in Walhalla on Sunday.